Aider-AI/aider/README.md

 - Aider will edit your files to complete your request.
 - Aider [automatically git commits](https://aider.chat/docs/faq.html#how-does-aider-use-git) changes with a sensible commit message.
 - Aider works with [most popular languages](https://aider.chat/docs/languages.html): python, javascript, typescript, php, html, css, and more...
-- Aider works best with GPT-4o, Claude 3 Opus
-and can [connect to almost any LLM](https://aider.chat/docs/llms.html).
+- Aider works best with GPT-4o and Claude 3 Opus and can [connect to almost any LLM](https://aider.chat/docs/llms.html).
 - Aider can make coordinated changes across multiple files at once.
 - Aider uses a [map of your entire git repo](https://aider.chat/docs/repomap.html), which helps it work well in larger codebases.